THUMNLab/AutoGL/docs/docfile/tutorial/t_ssl_trainer.rst

    semi-supervised downstream tasks, the main interfaces are shown below

    -  ``train(self, dataset, keep_valid_result=True)``: The function of
-      training on the given dataset and keeping valid result
+      training on the given dataset and keeping valid results

       -  ``dataset``: the graph dataset used to be trained